mwmlo/gradient_causal_knowledge/README.md

 - `testing.py` (evaluation dataset and performance measurement functionality)
 - `plotting.py` (useful visualition utility functions)

 Experiments and graphs are contained in Jupyter notebooks.
-Key experiments detailed in the report are `1 - Aligned baselines`, `2 - Important Disagreements`, `4 - Latent components`, `5 - CounterFact`, `7 - Latent Circuits` and `10 - Verifying Disagreements`.
+Key experiments detailed in the report are `1 - Aligned baselines`, `2 - Important Disagreements`, `4 - Latent components`, `7 - Latent Circuits` and `10 - Verifying Disagreements`.
 The remaining notebooks contain supplementary experiments.

-Evaluations are contained in submodules.
+For the development of our novel method to identify latent components in circuits, we used the `5 - CounterFact` notebook and experimental code in `applications/` for fast iterations.

+However, the actual code implementations for evaluations are contained in submodules, which also include benchmark evaluation suites.
 Evaluations for circuit localisation on the Mechanistic Interpretability Benchmark are stored in `MIB-circuit-track`, and evaluations for model editing on the CounterFact benchmark are stored in `rome-evaluations`.

 To set up and run these experiments, first create a Python virtual environment: